adamw/website/content/blog/2013-06-06-elasticmq-0-7-0-long-polling-non-blocking-implementation-using-akka-and-spray.md

     }</p></div>
     ";}
 categories:
-  - Akka
-  - ElasticMQ
-  - Java
-  - Library
-  - Scala
+  - cloud
-  - Spray
+  - aws
-  - SQS
+  - elasticmq
-  - Uncategorized
+  - messaging

 ---
 [ElasticMQ 0.7.0][1], a message queueing system with an actor-based Scala and [Amazon SQS][2]-compatible interfaces, was just released.